Retirees recognized at Bates

 Twenty-five years: Chase A. Pray, dining services.

-Twenty years: Anita J. Farnum, financial offices; Robert A. Feintuch, lecturer in art; Thomas A. Hayward, humanities reference librarian; David A. Kolb, professor of philosophy; Philip H. Meldrum, physical plant engineer; Mark Semon, professor of physi cs; Katharine Stevens, secretary in the president’s office; Thomas Tracy, professor of religion; and LaVerne P. Winn, science reference librarian.
+Twenty years: Anita J. Farnum, financial offices; Robert A. Feintuch, lecturer in art; Thomas A. Hayward, humanities reference librarian; David A. Kolb, professor of philosophy; Philip H. Meldrum, Facility Services engineer; Mark Semon, professor of physi cs; Katharine Stevens, secretary in the president’s office; Thomas Tracy, professor of religion; and LaVerne P. Winn, science reference librarian.

-Fifteen years: Margaret E. Ashton, secretary in the health center; Betty A. Baillargeon, security and campus safety; Joyce Caron, secretary in the president’s office; William S. Corlett Jr., professor of political science; Donald J. Desrosiers, dining services; Dennis Grafflin, professor of history; Edward S. Harwood, associate professor of art; Leon Levasseur, dining services; Joseph Nicoletti, lecturer in art; Robert A. Pinard, plumbing supervisor; Carl J. Rand, physical plant; Kenney W. Russell, inf ormation services; Alice E. Sanborn, credentials coordinator and project administrator in career services; Joyce H. Seligman, director of the writing workshop; Thomas J. Wenzel, professor of chemistry; Anne D. Williams, professor of economics; Hollis C. Winslow, physical plant and Carol S. Wyse, secretary in Communications and Media Relations.
+Fifteen years: Margaret E. Ashton, secretary in the health center; Betty A. Baillargeon, security and campus safety; Joyce Caron, secretary in the president’s office; William S. Corlett Jr., professor of political science; Donald J. Desrosiers, dining services; Dennis Grafflin, professor of history; Edward S. Harwood, associate professor of art; Leon Levasseur, dining services; Joseph Nicoletti, lecturer in art; Robert A. Pinard, plumbing supervisor; Carl J. Rand, Facility Services; Kenney W. Russell, inf ormation services; Alice E. Sanborn, credentials coordinator and project administrator in career services; Joyce H. Seligman, director of the writing workshop; Thomas J. Wenzel, professor of chemistry; Anne D. Williams, professor of economics; Hollis C. Winslow, Facility Services and Carol S. Wyse, secretary in Communications and Media Relations.